ethus3h/personal/work/Fall 2018/NMD498/2018m09d08-Assignment-2: Text-Based Proposal.md

                               ⎣ etc.)                      ⎦
 ```

+### StageL

+### EITE document formats

+There are two conceptually significant document formats for storing EITE data.
+Both formats consist of a sequence of Dcs.
+The simpler format would be a simple list of Dcs, similar to a character-based text encoding.
+The more complex format (the "EITE Language") would be a traditional programming language.
+The two formats should share a one-to-one equivalency for a given document, and merely be different ways of representing that document.

+### EITE Language

+Note that the syntax specifications are not included here, as they are lengthy, incomplete, and likely to be changed in the course of further development.

+#### Objective

+Develop a machine-readable language that can be implemented using StageL, and transpiled into StageL if desired.
+It should be practically useable as a shell as well as for running stored programs.

+#### Language profiles

+EITE Language programs may optionally declare a non-default language profile to use: Core, Basic, and Dangerous (the default is "Standard").
+Core and Basic both restrict the program to a subset of the language.
+The Basic language interpreter is written using the Core subset of the language, and provides useful shortcuts to use in the development of the interpreter for the Standard profile.
+The Default language interpreter is written using the Basic subset of the language.
+The Dangerous profile allows using language features which are probably a bad idea to use, but may be needed in some cases.

+#### Dcs

+The core unit of the EITE Language is the Dc (Document Component).
+The defined Dcs are listed in DcData.csv.
+An EITE Language document is a list of Dcs, and a file is considered _structurally valid_ if it can be interpreted as such.
+A Dc can have a syntactical pattern that it can require if it is to be meaningful.
+For example, a marker to _begin_ a section of a document might be required to have a matching _end_ marker.
+A document is only _syntactically valid_ if the usage of each Dc contained within it conforms to the Dc's defined syntax, even if the document is otherwise structurally valid.

+#### Structures in the EITE Language

+The EITE Language uses the following main types of entity to represent information.

+##### Type

+Types are templates describing the structure of objects.
+They are known as prototypes or classes in most programming languages, depending on whether objects described by them inherit changes to the types made after the object was created.
+(Objects can be used as types by casting.)
+Type names begin with a capital letter when in source form.

+##### Object

+An object is an entity that conforms to a given type (an _instance_ of that type).
+The most general type is _object_, and there is no need for an object to conform to any other type.

+##### Block

+A block is a group of statements.

+##### Project

+A project is a single document, and if relevant, any other documents maintained as part of that document.

+##### Module

+A module is one or more Library-mode documents that have a package name for addressing the things they provide.

+##### List

+A list is an ordered list of objects.

+##### String

+A string is a list of Dcs.
+Because all Dcs can be used in strings, any data type can be cast to a string, and all data types internally _are_ strings of Dcs.

+##### Routine

+A routine is a set of instructions for a computer to follow as part of the process of interpreting a document.
+Similar concepts are known as functions or subroutines in most programming languages, or as methods when used within objects.
+Routines have an associated structure that indicates what parameters may be passed to it.

+##### Operator

+An operator is a short notation or syntax pattern for some common routines (e.g., `Number a + Number b` in place of `add(Number a, Number b)`.

+##### Identifier

+An identifier is a name for an object.

+##### Structure

+A structure is the definition of what the structure is that an entity can have, similar to type definitions or type signatures in some programming languages.
+A type can contain named Structures without any values for defining an interface.

+##### Statement

+A statement is a logical line of a document.
+It can be an invocation of a routine, or a declaration of an entity's structure or value.

 # Alignment of the project approach to the traits of the currently emerging new media

 Henry Jenkins's article "Eight Traits of the New Media Landscape" (http://nmdprojects.net/teaching_resources/jenkins_eight_traits_of_new_media.pdf) provides eight traits that its author observes in the prominent currently emerging new media.
 This section of the proposal evaluates this project's expression of this set of traits.